build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Shared Security model? limits in place, UPDATE
 ![Shared Responsibility Model for Security](images/Shared_Responsibility_Model_V2.jpg)

-After you set your billing alerts, create AWS Identity and Access Management (IAM) User(s).
+After you set your billing alerts, create an AWS Identity and Access Management (IAM) User.
 Even if this is your personal account and you are the only one using this account, DO NOT use the AWS root login (i.e. email id and password you used to create the account).
 Create an **IAM User** with **Administrative access for yourself** and use that to login to the AWS Console.

 These might feel like an additional step on your journey to begin using cloud, and you might want to skip it and dive straight into hands-on.
 However, like with any other activity on the internet, SECURITY should be your highest priority.
 If you do not follow these best practices, you are making yourself vulnerable and it can ultimately affect your pocket.